dberthault/qollage/README.md

 Drawing tool for the qoqo quantum toolkit by [HQS Quantum Simulations](https://quantumsimulations.de).

 Qollage provides the save_circuit and draw_circuit functions that allows users to translate a qoqo circuit into a png image and either save it or display it.
+These two functions will create a cache folder named `.qollage` containing fonts and Typst libraries in the current directory.
+You are free to delete it but the files will be downloaded again at the next use.
 It also provides the circuit_to_typst_str that can be used to generate a string that can be copy pasted in the Typst interpreter if you want to edit the circuit further.
 The latest qoqo gates might not be implemented in qollage yet.
-A circuit containing not supported operations can't be drawn.
+A circuit containing not supported operations can't be drawn and will result in an error.
 If a gate has a string parameter it will be printed inside a typst mathematical expression and the typst symbols will be replaced.
 Alphanumerical expressions will be preprocessed, if it doesn't represent any typst symbol it will be escaped by surrounding quotes.
 `qoqo.operations.RotateX(0, "theta")` will be formatted as `θ`.